-This assessment will again continue the approach of the 2016-2020 Harvest Strategy, as modified in the WADA Strategic Plan for Stock Assessment and Harvest Strategy development in the WZ Abalone Fishery, agreed with VFA.
-This approach will use the information and biomass estimates derived from the VFA fishery-independent abundance survey in 2020 at the scale of SMU, together with the extensive data available from fishery-dependent monitoring up to at least December 2023, at the scale of SMU and Reefcodes.
-Perhaps most importantly, evidence from the commercial fishery suggests the legal-sized biomass (i.e. as used in the Harvest Strategy) has at least been maintained, if not increased, since the last abundance survey in early 2020, providing some justification for the continued use of the 2020 estimate.
-The fishery Performance Indicators will be interpreted in the framework of the 2016-2020 Harvest Strategy at the scale of each SMU, except Portland where AVG impacts have occurred.
-Reefcode-scale reports are also provided for interpretation of Harvest Strategy Secondary Indicators at the TAC Workshop.
+This assessment will again continue the approach of the Harvest Strategy, as modified in the WADA Strategic Plan for Stock Assessment and Harvest Strategy development in the WZ Abalone Fishery, agreed with VFA.
+This approach is consistent with the Harvest Strategy and will use the information and biomass estimates derived from the VFA fishery-independent abundance survey in 2020 at the scale of SMU as Primary Performance Indicators, together with Secondary Performance Indicators including the extensive data available from fishery-dependent monitoring up to at least December 2024, at the scale of SMU and Reefcodes.
+Perhaps most importantly, evidence from the commercial fishery suggests the legal-sized biomass (i.e. as used in the Harvest Strategy) has at least been maintained, if not increased, since the last abundance survey in early 2020, providing short-term justification for the continued use of the 2020 biomass estimate.
+In addition, the assessment will also present two alternative approaches, involving use of the preliminary data from the new fixed site FIS as a Primary Performance Indicator, and application of the current Harvest Strategy used in Central Zone (CZ) and Eastern Zone (EZ) involving trends in commercial catch rate as a Secondary Performance Indicator.
+Reefcode-scale reports are also provided for interpretation of Secondary Performance Indicators at the TAC Workshop.

-Primary Performance Indicators and Reference Points from the 2016-2020 Harvest Strategy are based only on the abundance survey.
+Primary Performance Indicators and Reference Points from the Harvest Strategy are based only on an abundance survey.
 These include estimates of the Legal and Mature biomass, and the number of Prerecruit abalone, with the WZ-scale indicators used to assess overall status of the stock (i.e. consistent with the operational objectives and reference points in the Harvest Strategy), while the SMU indicators are used in guidance for TAC setting.
-Secondary Indicators include Commercial catch, catch rate and the lengths of abalone landed.
-This report presents the Primary Indicators compared to their Target and Limit Reference Points at the scale of WZ (i.e. and SMU to help interpretation), and then presents Primary and Secondary Indicators for each SMU.
+Secondary Indicators include Commercial catch, catch rate and the lengths of abalone landed, interpreted at various spatial scales.
+This assessment presents the Primary Indicators compared to their Target and Limit Reference Points at the scale of WZ (i.e. and SMU to help interpretation), and then presents Primary and Secondary Indicators for each SMU, including use of preliminary data from the new fixed site FIS, and application of the current CZ and EZ Harvest Strategy.